danshinton/afc-search/README.md

 ## TODO
 This is a hobby app so there are a few things I would like to add:
-* `npm run dev` or `npm run production` is now required to compile SASS
-* Change docker build to not include 'require-dev' dependencies
 * Add "Copy to Clipboard" feature to copy search results
 * See if we can make seeding faster by eliminating the double query for Question
 * Add automated testing